idgregga7100/LMM_for_large_GWAS/README.md

 ### BOLT-LMM

-The script to run BOLT, `run_BOLT.sh`, first completes a GWAS for the continous trait (looping through each of the subsets) and then completes a GWAS for the categorical trait.
+The script to run BOLT, `run_BOLT.sh`, first completes a GWAS for the continous trait (looping through each of the subsets) and then does the same for the categorical trait.

 Command to run:
 ```